bmitchinson/Playlists/README.md

 ### Eventually...
 - Integrate a twitter webhook to showcase music selections/highlights alongside personal writing to note random reflections on music
+- Let guests sign into the site with Spotify to be able to follow playlists directly from site